guru245/vim-studio/README.md

 * Statusbar at the bottom, displaying useful information

-* Source tab, displaying all opened source via tab interface
+* Source tab at the top, displaying all opened source via tab interface

   ![tab](./.imgs/tab.gif)